🧠 Crack Google Interview: Can you spot the longest unique substring?

 Return

-after iterating through the string.
+max_lenafter iterating through the string.

-To illustrate the process with a quick example, let's trace the code with s = "abba"
+To illustrate the process with a quick example, let's trace the code with s = "abba":

 Start: